 Active School Travel participants

 There are currently nine schools participating in the 2017 Active School Travel program.
-According to a survey of parents of students enrolled in these schools, students have displayed improved road safety awareness since beginning the program.

 - Currumbin State School (Division 14)